HenrikBengtsson/jottr.org-blogdown/content/post/2020-09-21-detect_when_rng_was_used.md

 As a bonus, if you have the **[crayon]** package installed, the RNG tracker will output the note with a style that is less intrusive.

 (*) If you use the **[startup]** package, you can add it to a new file `~/.Rprofile.d/interactive=TRUE/rng_tracker.R`.
 To learn more about the **startup** package, have a look at the [blog posts on **startup**](/tags/startup/).

+EDIT 2020-09-23: Changed the message prefix from 'NOTE:' to 'TRACKER:'.

 [crayon]: https://cran.r-project.org/package=crayon